cognitivetech/Quantum-Consciousness_Microtubules_Orch-OR/Toward-a-Science-of-Consciousness_II_Complex-Adaptive-Systems.md

 7. Research on sleep and dreaming raises questions about different types and levels of awareness that we have yet to understand
 8. Reservations towards Penrose's mathematical argument regarding consciousness; the Simon Newcombe Award for outlandish astronomical claims (Hayes and Ford, 1995)

-**Additional References:**
-- Bennett et al., Observer Mechanics (1989), Neurophilosophy (2002)
-- Bowdle et al., The Pharmacological Basis of Anesthesiology (1994)
-- Chalmers, The Conscious Mind (1996) and "The Puzzle of Conscious Experience" (1995) in Scientific American
-- Churchland's articles: "Consciousness: The transmutation of a concept" (Pacific Philosophical Quarterly, 1983), "Intertheoretic reduction: A neuroscientist's field guide" (Seminars in the Neurosciences, 1991)
-- Grush and Churchland's discussion on Penrose's mathematical argument (Grush and Churchland, 1995; Penrose and Hameroff, 1995)
-- Putnam, Philosophy of Mathematics: Selected Readings (1983); Feferman (1995), Benacerraf and Putnam (1983), Kitcher (1984) on the nature of consciousness
-- Hayes and Ford's award for Simon Newcombe's astronomical claims (Hayes and Ford, 1995)

 ---

 #### The role of philosophy in understanding mind-brain relationship and its cooperation with other sciences.